-During the year, no supplemental amendments were made to the budget for the General Fund.
+During the year, one supplemental amendment was made to the budget for the General Fund to account for additional grant proceeds and related expenditures.

-The General Fund actual revenues were lower than budgeted revenues.
-Actual revenues for the current year were \$6,266,709, compared to budgeted revenues of \$6,985,871.
-This resulted primarily from taxes, charges for services, and grants and donations revenue categories being lower than the budgeted amount.
-This decrease was due to COVID-19 stopping the Library's programs at the end of March 2020.
+The General Fund actual revenues were higher than final budgeted revenues.
+Actual revenues for the current year were \$9,347,750, compared to final budgeted revenues of \$8,129,105.
+As stated earlier, property tax receipts exceeded budgetary expectations.

 The General Fund actual expenditures were lower than budgeted expenditures.
-Actual expenditures totaled \$5,407,829, while budgeted expenditures totaled \$5,958,680.
-This was due primarily to substantial savings realized versus the budgeted expenditures in all areas of the culture and recreation expenditures, as well as COVID-19 stopping the Library's programs at the end of March 2020.
+Actual expenditures totaled \$5,466,581, while final budgeted expenditures totaled \$5,823,157.
+This was due primarily to substantial savings realized versus the budgeted expenditures in all areas of the culture and recreation expenditures, except supplies and operating expenditures which slightly exceeded the budgeted expenditures.